 "The other reason is, Pompeo is an eminently political animal and he's not used to being a government functionary, even at this high level.
 He's used to being a politician — and whereas we've got a president who demands intense personal loyalty, this is a former congressman and former member of the House Permanent Select Committee on Intelligence who is willing to give that kind of intense loyalty.
 We should not completely and totally trust Mike Pompeo and his motivations on this issue."

-Puryear mentioned that the article made note of another piece of unorthodox behavior from Pompeo: that he was visiting the White House to meet with US President Donald Trump for several hours a day.
+Puryear mentioned that the article made note of another piece of unorthodox behaviour from Pompeo: that he was visiting the White House to meet with US President Donald Trump for several hours a day.

 This too is "highly unusual" to Kiriakou.
 He put it into perspective by contrasting Trump to three of his predecessors: "I joined the CIA early on in the first Bush administration.
 President George H.W.
 Bush was a former CIA director, he had a true love of intelligence, and he appointed people to senior intelligence positions that he knew he could really discuss issues with down in the weeds.
 So his CIA directors … were at the White House every day but for an hour and it was in that hour that the president received his presidential daily brief … and that was wonderful but it was highly unusual."